 She uses Soy Wax which is available in flake form in her demonstration.
-We have outlined what you need for the tutorial further down as well as photos at the 4 week and 4 month mark.
+We have outlined what you need for the tutorial further down as well as photos at the 4 weeks and 4-month mark.
 Be sure to view after the video.
 To watch, click Play above ^

-Here’s the waxed roses revisited.
+Here are the waxed roses revisited.
 The roses in the top photo are taken at 4 weeks and the photo below is four months.
-Don’t you love the rustic look.
+Don’t you love the rustic look?
 Let’s see what you need for this project.

 What You Need